Basic Music Theory

 - Lessons include video as well interactive virtual handouts for further reference

 - Lessons are also accompanied by worksheets, with answers provided

 - Ear training and and sight singing are integrated with the theory where applicable

 - The instruction does not require proficiency on an instrument, as exercises can be completed and played back within MuseScore

 - Courses include graded assessments and certification of successful completion

 - All materials are designed to be as accessible as possible for blind and visually impaired musicians

-This course is under development and materials have already started to appear.
-New course materials will be added weekly and will remain up indefinitely, so you can follow along at your own pace.
+This course is under development and the written materials have already started to appear.
+Videos will be added weekly and will remain up indefinitely, so you can follow along at your own pace.

 Enroll now for a special discounted rate!
 This is a fantastic opportunity to join us on the ground floor as we embark on this innovative approach to learning music theory!